axolo-co/pull_request_template/Readme.md

-7 GitHub pull request template example
+7 GitHub pull request template examples

-Here are 7 examples of pull requests template we made and found on the web:
+Here are 7 examples of pull request template we made and found on the web:

 Find more on <a
             href="https://github.com/stevemao/github-issue-templates"